BoutadjineAlaa/Detector/README.md

-# Detector
+# JSDetector
-Helps you detect Urls in Javascript files.
+Helps you detect ENDPOINTS from Javascript.

 # INSTALL